 Through UnitedHealthcare and UMR Benefits they have created and published the Machine-Readable Files on behalf of Productive Electric.

 To link to the Machine-Readable Files, please click on the URL provided: transparency-in-coverage.uhc.com

-Apprentice Electricians are workers enrolled or soon to be enrolled in an apprenticeship program with the purpose of becoming certified Journeyman electricians.
+Apprentice Electrician are workers enrolled or soon to be enrolled in an apprenticeship program with the purpose of becoming certified Journeymen electricians.
 Apprentices typically receive 8,000 on-the-job training hours, classroom instruction and wages that increase as they gain experience.
 Their duties include completing tasks as assigned by their supervisors, learning the electrical trade on the job and in a classroom setting, and taking on additional job-related responsibilities and tasks as they progress.

 Some of the key skills learned throughout an apprenticeship program include:

 - Reading and interpreting blueprints and mechanical drawings

 - Installing and maintaining electrical equipment and power supplies

 - Knowing and following all electrical codes and regulations